Beauty Standards Should Not Define Us

 Many traditionally American beauty standards such as being thin or having flawless skin, lead some youth to doubt their self-worth.

-Hannah Brewster, Sports Editor
+Hannah Brewster, Writer

 American beauty standards have long been under discussion as society is constantly exposed to images of what is regarded to be beautiful through social media and ads.
 It can be extremely stressful to live up to these beauty standards, resulting at times in the lowering one’s self-worth.